A TRUE FAMILY-RUN WINERY

 “Our goal was to create a place where wine and food could be enjoyed in a picturesque atmosphere,” said Linda Rice.
 “There is a sincere camaraderie and a sense of sharing is so much a part of this lifestyle.
 All of our interests, from environmental preservation and organic growing, to the celebration of food, family, and friends came together here at Sunstone.”

 A true visionary, Linda Rice, sadly passed away in 2010, leaving a wonderful legacy to her children and winery visitors from around the world to experience for generations to come.
 The vineyard, winery and villa are now a monument to Fred and Linda’s passions and dedication to family, friends and the environment.
 Read “A Vintage Journey” to learn more about the early stages and development of Sunstone in Linda’s words.

-Their son, Bion, now oversees the vineyard, winery and villa operations with respect for his parent’s original vision, continuing his family’s commitment to organic grape growing and sustainable business practices.
-“When our family planted the Sunstone vineyard in 1990, we knew that good wine started with caring for the land,” says Bion.
+Today, two Rice family members are still involved in running the business- Fred as Sunstone’s President and Brittany as the Director of Winemaking, ensuring the continuation of the original vision and commitment to organic grape growing and sustainable business practices.
+“When our family planted the Sunstone vineyard in 1990, we knew that good wine started with caring for the land,” says Fred.
 “Over two decades later, we continue to nurture our organic vines to make delicious, world-class wines.”